-Students with attendance issues should not enroll in this course.
-Students taking Foods 2 and Foods 3 courses will be charged with much responsibility in performing in a demanding and professional atmosphere.
+Students taking Foods 2 will be charged with much responsibility in performing in a demanding and professional atmosphere.
 The commitment level will be much more demanding than Foods 1 as you are developing products to meet the needs of customers within our community.
 Coursework will begin with a review of basic skills from Foods 1 including measuring, equivalents, kitchen math, culinary terms and tools, and safety and sanitation.
 More elaborate food preparation methods will be used to extend skills learned in the topic areas of Foods 1.
 Students are given more responsibilities in the selection of the recipes within the given topic being studied.
 Therefore they also have more responsibilities related to the completing recipe review evaluations, market orders, and detailed lab plans.
 The course incorporates opportunities in the food and nutrition career fields.
 Students will apply skills in a final project that requires students to plan, prepare, advertise, and budget a product to be sold to the public.
-Throughout the course students will make and document ten "at-home" baking experiences for which both the parent and student are required to record and reflect information.
+Throughout the course students will make and document ten "athome" baking experiences for which both the parent and student are required to record and reflect information.
 Assessment of student progress will be based on daily written and reading assignments and reflective work, lab work and 21st century workplace skills.

-Units of study will include: Heat Transfer Methods, Cooking Methods, Pressure Cooking, Braising, Broiling, Egg Cookery, Grains/Pasta, Knife Skills, and Microwave Cooking.
+Units of study will include: Heat Transfer Methods, Cooking Methods, Pressure Cooking, Sous Vide, Braising, Broiling, Egg Cookery, Grains/Pasta, Knife Skills, and Microwave Cooking.
 Within these units students will be charged with choosing and planning labs which meet the given cooking method criteria.